Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Simulations and Numerical Methods

-The streams were evolved in each of the four models above, both in static halos ($\Omega_p=0$) and rotating halos with clock-wise and anti-clockwise rotation about each of the three Galactocentric principal axes ($x,y,z$) with $|\Omega_p| = 0.1, 0.3, 0.6, 0.8, 1.0, 1.4\kmskpc$\footnote{Hereafter the pattern frequency will be denoted by a 3-vector $(\Omega_{p,x},\Omega_{p,y}, \Omega_{p,z})$}.
-After some initial exploration (not presented) we kept potential parameters, the duration of evolution, the initial mass and phase space coordinates of the Sgr dwarf fixed to the values stated above.
+The streams were evolved in each of the four models above, both in static halos ($\Omega_p=0$) and rotating halos with clockwise and anti-clockwise rotation about each of the three Galactocentric principal axes ($x,y,z$) with $|\Omega_p| = 0.1, 0.3, 0.6, 0.8, 1.0, 1.4\kmskpc$. { In the rest of this paper the pattern frequency will either be denoted by a 3-vector ${\mathbf \Omega_p} =(\Omega_{x},\Omega_{y}, \Omega_{z})$ or just by the non-zero component of the pattern speed with the units always in \kmskpc .} After some initial exploration (not presented) we kept potential parameters, the duration of evolution, the initial mass and phase space coordinates of the Sgr dwarf fixed to the values stated above.
 Our simulations do not include dynamical friction and the mass of the halo/disk does not change with time.
 While previous authors \citep{law_majewski_10, deg_widrow_12, belokurov_etal_14, fardal_etal_19} have done far more exhaustive searches of parameter space with the goal of constraining the shape of the halo and other Galactic parameters, we defer such an exploration to the future.
 In Section~\ref{sec:results} we present a limited set of results to illustrate the broad {\it qualitative effects} of halo figure rotation on the properties of the stream.

+\citetalias{bailin_steinmetz_04} showed that 85\% of DM halos in cosmological simulations rotate about an axis that is within 25$^{\circ}$ of the minor axis of the halo, but \citet{bryan_cress_07} found that less than half of their halos rotate about the minor axis.
+These authors and Valluri, Hofer et al. (in prep) find that recent or ongoing interactions can induce figure rotation over a short duration of time.
+The MW is currently undergoing an interaction with the LMC, which if massive enough could itself have induced halo rotation.
+As it is beyond the scope of this paper to determine the axis about which the LMC would induce figure rotation, for the sake of completeness, we consider rotation about each of the three principal axes of the Galactic potential.